-Loss on disposal of assets for the year ended June 30, 2021 was \$0.2 million.
-This loss related to the disposal of older generation less efficient mining hardware to arm's length parties.
-For the year ended June 30, 2022 the company made a gain on disposal of older generation less efficient mining hardware which is included in other income.
+The net loss on disposal of property, plant and equipment for the year ended June 30, 2023 was \$6.6 million which relates to a disposal of mining hardware.
+For the year ended June 30, 2022 the Company made a gain on disposal of older generation less efficient mining hardware which is included in other income.